Actian Vector: History

-In June 2014 at Hadoop Summit 2014 in San Jose Actian announced Actian Vortex — clustered MPP version of Vector, with same level of SQL support working in Hadoop with storage directly in HDFS.
+In June 2014, at Hadoop Summit 2014 in San Jose, Actian announced Actian Vortex — clustered MPP version of Vector, with same level of SQL support working in Hadoop with storage directly in HDFS.

 Actian Vortex was later renamed to Actian Vector in Hadoop, and non-clustered Actian Vector releases are also updated to match.
-Actian Vector in Hadoop 4 was released in December 2015.
+In March 2015 Actian Vector 4 was released, and Actian Vector in Hadoop 4 was released in December 2015.

-In April 2019, Actian Avalanche was released as the cloud option.
+In March 2019, Actian Avalanche was released as a cloud data platform, with Vector as the core engine for the Warehouse offering.
+In November 2023, Actian rebranded and relaunched Avalanche as Actian Data Platform, including new capabilities for Data Quality.

-Actian Vector 5.0 was released in July 2016, and 5.1 was released in June 2018.

-Actian Vector in Hadoop 5.0 was released in October 2017, and 5.1 was released in November 2018.

-Avalanche version 5.1 for Amazon Web Services (AWS) was released in April 2019, and version 5.1 for Microsoft Azure was released in October 2019.